UniversalDependencies/docs/treebanks/el_messinian/index.md

 ## Description

-Messenian is in the Souther group of dialects of Modern Greek to which also belongs the main variety (the Standard).
+Messenian is in the Southern group of dialects of Modern Greek to which also belongs the main variety (the Standard).